hyprland-community/hyprnix/README.md

 See [this issue comment](https://github.com/spikespaz/hyprland-nix/issues/1) for an explanation.~~

-Endorsed, but I have to fnish it.
+Endorsed by other Nix users, but I have to finish it.

 ## Usage